meebenitez/meebenitez.github.io/_posts/2017-09-29-rapid_iterative_development_the_steps_to_completing_my_first_cli_gem.markdown

 --"Dynamic lists"--
 More than once I found myself in need of a dynamic "option" list that would delete an option once a user chose it.

 I ended up writing the options in either a hash or an array, and then iterating with index through them to generate the list.
-When an option was removed, the list would appear to dynamically update.
+When an option was removed, the list would appear to have been dynamically updated the next time I used it.

 ```